|

 Normal web traffic is sent unencrypted over the Internet.
 That is,

 anyone with access to the right tools can snoop all of that traffic.
-Obviously, this
+Obviously, this can

-the data stream between the web server and the web client (the browser).
+stream between the web server and the web client (the browser).

 SSL makes use of what is known as asymmetric cryptography,